 For many, jewelry and Valentine’s Day go hand-in-hand.
-But did you know that your homeowner or tenants insurance policy

-	may not provide you with adequate insurance coverage for your Valentine’s Day valuables?
+But did you know that your homeowner or tenant insurance policy may not provide you with adequate insurance coverage for your sparkling Valentine’s Day gifts?

 Jewelry insurance: Does your home policy cover you?

 Yes, but up to a limit.
 Most property insurance policies have special limits on certain items, like jewelry.
 This means that the maximum the insurer will pay in the event of a loss of a particular item is limited to the amount specified in the standard policy wording and is subject to the policy deductible.

 The total amount payable for a loss of jewelry can vary between insurance companies, although a limit of $5,000 is typical and usually applies to all of your jewelry combined.